fiskaltrust/product-de-bring-your-own-datacenter/README.md

 * Kubernetes cluster > v1.16
 * helm > v3.0
+* Network Connection Matrix and used IP Scopes can be found at [Network Requirements](NetworkRequirements.md)

 ## Quickstart
 A brief step-by-step guide to get ByoDC up and running on your Docker Desktop can be found [here](QuickStart.md)